 The Urso Outdoor Sports Center is adjacent to the recently expanded Bruce R. Deaton Memorial Field, where Cougar football and soccer teams play.
 A new synthetic running track was installed around the football field in summer 2017 and the football field artificial turf will be replaced in summer 2018.
-The 85,000-square-foot Shannon Center is home to the Athletic Department, Chicago Campus Bookstore, Cougar Fuel, a 6,000-square-foot fitness center, a second floor 1/8th-mile jogging track, one racquetball court, a large intramural practice gym and Bob Hallberg Court where volleyball and basketball are played.
+The 85,000-square-foot, Shannon Center is home to the Athletic Department, SXU Campus Bookstore, Cougar Fuel, a 6,000 square-foot fitness center, a second-floor, 1/8th-mile jogging track, one racquetball court, a large intramural practice gym and Bob Hallberg Court where volleyball and basketball teams play.
 Every year, the University holds the commencement ceremonies in the Shannon Center.

 The WXAV radio station and The Xavierite newspaper are operated out of the Campus Media Center.
 A softball field, home to the Cougars softball team, was completed in March 2002.
 Richard R. Ferrell Memorial Field, on the northwest side of campus, is home to Cougar baseball.
 Clinical facilities for Speech and Learning Disabilities are based on the ground floor of Pacelli Hall.
 The University Health Center is in a modular building system specifically designed for their needs across from the Campus Media Center with plans to relocate to a larger campus facility during the summer 2018 season.
 The 210-seat McDonough Chapel and Mercy Ministry Center opened in August 2000.

-Besides two traditional residence halls for freshmen, Pacelli and Regina, the University has a six-unit two bedroom apartment building west of the campus.
+Besides two traditional residence halls for freshmen, Pacelli and Regina, the University has a six-unit, two-bedroom apartment building west of the campus.
 A nearby off-campus building was renovated and opened in 2009 as a Visual Arts Center for students.
 The small lake, Lake Marion, surrounded by a lighted walking trail is in the center of the campus and provides a scenic backdrop to many campus activities.
-There are three new "apartment-style" Residence Halls, Rubloff, Morris and McCarthy, which are centered on the expansive Schmitt Quadrangle.
-McCarthy and Morris Halls have 50 apartments, with the majority of the units consisting of two bedrooms, two bathrooms, a living room and pantry.
+There are four "apartment-style" residence halls: O'Brien, Rubloff, Morris and McCarthy, which are centered on the expansive Schmitt Quadrangle.
+McCarthy and Morris halls have 50 apartments, with the majority of the units consisting of two bedrooms, two bathrooms, a living room and pantry.
 Morris Hall has a Starbucks café inside with wireless Internet capability.
 Completed in August 2006 was Rubloff Hall, the first Leadership in Energy and Environment Design (LEED) residence hall to be built for higher education in Illinois.
 This "green" building is five stories with 26 apartments, offices for Residence Life and two expansive lounge or conference room spaces.
-This state-of-the art, environmentally sensitive complex received the U.S. Green Building Council LEED Gold certification on April 12, 2007.
+This state-of-the-art, environmentally sensitive complex received the U.S. Green Building Council LEED Gold certification on April 12, 2007.
 O'Brien Hall was the fourth "apartment style" residence hall added to the campus in 2008.
 O'Brien Hall is also a "LEED" building and it, along with Rubloff Hall, have "green" roofs.
 These two roofs align with both buildings many other sustainable, environmentally friendly operations.

-The University has 14 parking lots spread along the border of the campus.
-The parking lot, Lot 6, north of McCarthy Hall is an overnight 98-stall, pervious-pavers parking facility completed in August 2007 and is keeping with the Universities commitment to environmental sensitivity.
+The University has 13 parking lots spread along the border of the campus.
+The newest parking lot, Lot 6, north of McCarthy Hall is an overnight, 98-space, pervious-pavers parking facility completed in August 2007 and is keeping with the Universities commitment to environmental sensitivity.
 A campus shuttle services also operates on and off campus for convenience and ease of transportation.